sylvhama/modern-js/README.md

 ### Tutorials that cover everything:
 - [Eloquent JavaScript](http://eloquentjavascript.net/) :book: is perfect to learn JS and some general programming concepts.
-- [The Modern JavaScript Tutorial](https://javascript.info/) :pencil: How it's done now.
+- [The Modern JavaScript Tutorial](https://javascript.info/) :book: How it's done now.
 From the basics to advanced topics with simple, but detailed explanations.
 - [Learn ES6 (ECMAScript 2015)](https://egghead.io/courses/learn-es6-ecmascript-2015) :clapper: if you used to write JavaScript a while ago and wanna catch up with modern syntaxes.
 - [Learn Web Development](https://developer.mozilla.org/en-US/docs/Learn) :book: you will even learn HTML and CSS with that one.
 FYI the [MDN Web Docs](https://developer.mozilla.org/) is the best place to find documentation about the web from my opinion.